-The idea of an Inter-american metrology project has been advanced by many countries and organizations from the early nineteen seventies.
-In 1971, the need of cooperation in metrology in The Americas was stressed during the Conference on Applications of Science and Technology in Latin America, held in Brasilia, Brazil.
-The fourth meeting of the Inter-american Council for Education, Science and Culture (Consejo Inter-americano para la Educación, la Ciencia y la Cultura, CIECC), in Mar del Plata, Argentina, in 1972, passed resolution 174, establishing a regional system for metrology and calibration (Sistema Inter-americano de Metrología y Calidad, SIMYC).
+The idea of an Inter-American metrology project has been advanced by many countries and organizations from the early nineteen seventies.
+In 1971, the need for cooperation in metrology in The Americas was stressed during the Conference on Applications of Science and Technology in Latin America, held in Brasilia, Brazil.
+The fourth meeting of the Inter-American Council for Education, Science and Culture (Consejo Inter-americano para la Educación, la Ciencia y la Cultura, CIECC), in Mar del Plata, Argentina, in 1972, passed resolution 174, establishing a regional system for metrology and calibration (Sistema Inter-americano de Metrología y Calidad, SIMYC).

 In 1974, the Organization of American States (OAS) and the National Bureau of Standards (NBS, now National Institute of Standards and Technology, NIST, USA) organized an international meeting on industrialization and standardization in Gaithersburg, Maryland, where regional metrology needs were discussed.

 The OAS (former Departamento de Asuntos Científicos y Tecnológicos, DACYT) convened a meeting in Buenos Aires, Argentina, at the Instituto Nacional de TecnologÌa Industrial (INTI), in 1975, to design a particular project in the area of metrology, focusing on scientific, industrial and legal metrology.